This entry is part 52 of 102 in the series: Tough texts

 6. The 19th-century commentator Albert Barnes refers to another possible solution, according to which, ‘the passage here means, “This was the first census of Cyrenius, governor of Syria.”
 It is called the first to distinguish it from one afterward taken by Cyrenius, Acts 5:37.
 It is said to be the census taken by Cyrenius, governor of Syria; not that he was then governor, but that it was taken by him who was afterward familiarly known as governor.
 Cyrenius, governor of Syria, was the name by which the man was known when Luke wrote his gospel, and it was not improper to say that the taxing was made by Cyrenius, the governor of Syria, though he might not have been actually governor for many years afterward.
 Thus Herodian says that “to Marcus the emperor were born several daughters and two sons,” though several of those children were born to him before he was emperor.
 Thus it is not improper to say that General Washington saved Braddock’s army, or was engaged in the old French war, though he was not actually made general till many years afterward.
 According to this Augustus sent Cyrenius, an active, enterprising man, to take the census.
 At that time he was a Roman senator.
 Afterward he was made governor of the same country, and received the title which Luke gives him.’

 7. Others think that the word prōtē in Lk 2:2 should be translated ‘before’, rather than ‘first’.
 F.F.
 Bruce states that ‘the Greek of Luke 2:2 can be translated: “This enrollment (census) was before that made when Quirinius was governor of Syria.”
 Because of the construction of the sentence (why say that this was the first census, when there was no other to compare it with?), this is not an unlikely reading.
 In this case there is no problem, since that census of A.D.
 6 is well known to historians.’
-Wright (various publications) agrees.
+Wright (Who Was Jesus?, p89 and other publications) agrees.
 Garland thinks that the census that drove Joseph and Mary to Bethlehem was instigated by Herod.
 Luke mentioned the later census of Quirinius as a notable historical marker.
 (We might add that, from the vantage point of Luke’s date of writing, the time difference between the earlier census and the later, better-known census would not be particularly significant in a culture without general use of calendars).

 For a while it appeared that new archeological evidence would support a joint rule of some kind between Quirinius and another Roman appointee at an earlier date, but this has not materialized.
 I am now more inclined to suggest a straightforward alternative translation: “This census took place before Quirinius was governing Syria” (NIV mg).
 Although prōtos elsewhere in Luke always means “first,” the second most common meaning of the word is “before,” and the entire Greek clause is notoriously ambiguous because Luke did not use any articles to help make his meaning more precise.
 The most literal translation that is still intelligible in English is, “This census was first/ before Quirinius governing Syria” (hautē apographē prōtē egeneto hēgemoneuontos tēs Surias Kurēniou).
 The text certainly can mean, “This census was the first while Quirinius was governing Syria,” but one would normally expect an article before apographē and again before prōtē if that were Luke’s intention.
 But we could translate, “This census was before [one] when Quirinius was governor.”
 The census in AD 6 under Quirinius was particularly infamous because it provoked the failed rebellion by Judas the Galilean.
 So it would be natural for a biographer or historian to refer to an earlier census with reference to the later, much better-remembered one.